tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-2-dmn-and-tpn.md

 > To paraphrase Gabrieli, the problem when ADHD enters in is twofold.
 The first is what’s called the anticorrelation property of the two networks.
 Imagine a seesaw.
 In a neurotypical brain, when the TPN is turned on and you’re on task, the DMN is turned off.
 But in the ADHD brain, the fMRI shows that when the TPN is turned on, the DMN is turned on as well, trying to muscle its way in and pull you into its grasp, thereby distracting you.
 In ADHD, therefore, the DMN competes with the TPN, which in most people it does not do.
 > The blessing and the curse vie for top billing, for attention.
 When the DMN brings lovely images, it is our golden tool.
 But when it jumps track into the TPN and hijacks consciousness, then the DMN becomes the Demon, the seat of misery, the disease of the imagination.
 Trapped in the past or future in the DMN, you’re likely to abandon projects you once started with enthusiasm, make careless mistakes, or, worse, fall into a state of misery and despair, for no good reason whatsoever.
 (25)

 Just being aware of these two networks seems useful.
 If you can recognize when your DMN is taking over, you can then distract it and try to reactive your TPN.
 It's also helpful to recognize that the DMN gravitates toward *negative* thoughts.
 If the DMN were to gravitate toward positive thinking, it would be a much more welcome state.
-I wrote earlier about our negativity bias in [reading the news](/blog/awakening-moment-to-how-smartphones-fragment-our-attention/#stop-reading-the-news); this negativity bias is the intrigue humans seem to have for the negative over the positive (we slow down to see wrecks alongside the the road, but not wildflowers).
+I wrote earlier about our negativity bias in [reading the news](/blog/awakening-moment-to-how-smartphones-fragment-our-attention/#stop-reading-the-news); this negativity bias is the intrigue humans seem to have for the negative over the positive (we slow down to see wrecks alongside the road, but not wildflowers).
 The DMN also has has its own built-in negativity bias, it seems.

 ## Hacks for getting going in the morning